awsdocs/aws-amplify-console-user-guide/doc_source/server-side-rendering-amplify.md

 ## Adding SSR functionality to a static Next\.js app<a name="redeploy-ssg-to-ssr"></a>

-You can add SSR functionality to an existing static \(SSG\) Next\.js app deployed with Amplify Console\.
+You can add SSR functionality to an existing static \(SSG\) Next\.js app deployed with Amplify\.
 This requires three steps\.
 First, add a service role to the app\.
 Next, update the output directory in the app's build settings\.
 Lastly, update the app's `package.json` file to indicate that the app uses SSR\.

 ### Add a service role<a name="add-service-role"></a>

-A service role is the AWS Identity and Access Management \(IAM\) role that Amplify Console assumes when calling other services on your behalf\.
-Follow these steps to add a service role to an SSG app that's already deployed with Amplify Console\.
+A service role is the AWS Identity and Access Management \(IAM\) role that Amplify assumes when calling other services on your behalf\.
+Follow these steps to add a service role to an SSG app that's already deployed with Amplify\.

 **To add a service role**

 1. Sign in to the AWS Management Console and open the [Amplify console](https://console.aws.amazon.com/amplify/)\.

 1. If you haven't already created a service role in your Amplify account, see [create a service role](how-to-service-role-amplify-console.md) to complete this prerequisite step\.
+See [AWS Identity and Access Management permissions for SSR apps](#ssr-IAM-permissions) for information about the permissions required to deploy an SSR app\.

 1. Choose the static Next\.js app that you want to add a service role to\.